Two-step dynamic obstacle avoidance: Implementation details

 \subsection{Training environment}

-We aim to develop a challenging training environment for DOA where the agent has to anticipate several obstacle trajectories to avoid collisions.
-To solely focus on the collision avoidance task and prevent the agent from making strategic decisions, we define an environment where obstacles should be passed in a predefined fashion, so-called \emph{passing rules}.
-Moreover, research on RL-based DOA indicates that the final performance increases when the collision risk in training is high \citep{hart2022enhanced}, which we consider appropriately.
+We aim to develop a challenging \rrd{RL} training environment for DOA where the agent has to anticipate several obstacle trajectories to avoid collisions.
+To solely focus on the collision avoidance task and \rdd{ensure the agent does not leave the environmental area of interest}, we define an environment where obstacles should be passed in a predefined fashion, so-called \emph{passing rules}.
+Moreover, research on RL-based DOA indicates that the final performance increases when the \rdd{CR} in training is high \citep{hart2022enhanced}, which we consider appropriately.

 We consider a set of obstacles $\mathcal{M} = \{1, \ldots, N_{\rm obstacle}\}$, where $N_{\rm obstacle} = 10$ is the total number of obstacles in the environment and the obstacle dynamics follow \eqref{eq:obstacle_traj}.
 We further define an agent with position $\vec{p}_{t, \rm agent} = (x_{t,\rm agent}, y_{t,\rm agent})^\top $ and velocity $\Dot{\vec{p}}_{t, \rm agent}= (\Dot{x}_{\rm agent}, \Dot{y}_{t,\rm agent})^\top $ at time step $t$, where $\Dot{x}_{\rm agent}$ denotes a constant longitudinal velocity component.
 The RL agent controls the lateral velocity component via the lateral acceleration $\Ddot{y}_{t,\rm agent}$.
 Formally, the agent computes an action $a_t \in [-1,1]$ each time step $t$ that is mapped to the lateral acceleration: